DataDog/dd-trace-dotnet/docs/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 ![Create a stateless ASP.NET Core application](https://user-images.githubusercontent.com/1801443/93099063-959e2f80-f675-11ea-805c-eb627e2b9e53.png)

-## Setting up the Datadog agent
+## 2. Set up the Datadog Agent

+The Datadog Agent is a component that runs in a separate process next to each instance of your application.
+It collects telemetry about your infrastructure, merges it with your application telemetry (which is collected by the Tracer) and sends it all to the Datadog server.

+In a Service Fabric we will use a standalone Docker container to include the Agent into our application.
+We will configure the container to run as a service available to other components of our application.

-Add a new Service Fabric Service to the solution.
+First, add a new Service Fabric Service to the solution:

 ![Add new Service Fabric Service](https://user-images.githubusercontent.com/1801443/93102030-04c95300-f679-11ea-89f2-1de6160b5bc2.png)

 ![Setup the agent container](https://user-images.githubusercontent.com/1801443/93107331-73111400-f67f-11ea-9a5e-06094e775177.png)

-Replace the ServiceManifest.xml with this, being sure to replace `API_KEY_GOES_HERE` with your Datadog API key:
+Next, replace the `ServiceManifest.xml` with the text below.

+(As you do this, make sure to replace the value "*API_KEY_GOES_HERE*" for the `DD_API_KEY`-setting with your Datadog API key.
+An API key is a unique identifier that belongs to your organization and is required to submit telemetry to Datadog ([more info](https://docs.datadoghq.com/account_management/api-app-keys/)).
+You can obtain it from your Datadog [account page](https://app.datadoghq.com/account/settings#api).)
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <ServiceManifest Name="DatadogAgentPkg" Version="1.0.0" xmlns="http://schemas.microsoft.com/2011/01/fabric" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">